emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/README.md

 ## Actuator constraints
-These are limiting parameters defined by the design of the vehicle and fundamental physics — e.g. a car never makes a hard 90° turn.
-This is called a nonholonomic model.
-In our case:
+Actuator constraints are the limiting parameters defined by the design of the vehicle and physics.
+In my model:
 ![](https://github.com/emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/blob/master/img/13.PNG)

 ## Cost Function
-The cost function penalizes state — velocity, cross-track and orientation errors.
-We also include the control input so to penalize the magnitude of the input and its change rate.
-This will allow for some temporal smoothness (e.g during lane changes).
+The cost function penalizes state (velocity, cross-track and orientation errors).

 ![](https://github.com/emilkaram/SDC-ND-MPC-Udacity-Term2-Project5/blob/master/img/8.png)

-To calculate the total cost we include a constant multiplier to each factor.
-We’re able then to refine the car behavior in the simulator.
+To calculate the total cost I include multipliers / weights to each factor in order to set imprance or priorty and smooth the car behavior.

+I set the follwing weights:

 cte weight = 1000
 epsi weight = 1000